buithehai1994/food101-Transfer-Learning/README.md

 ## Acknowledgments

-This project is based on the dataset consolidated from census data in the USA and its documentation provided for educational purposes.
-(Dataset is from the **Master of Data Science and Innovation** course of University of Technology Sydney, and it is the asset of TD School)
+The task content is from the **Master of Data Science and Innovation** course of University of Technology Sydney, and it is the asset of TD School)